 From now on, all actions are referred to the analysis of an arbitrary frame.
-Using the STFT from the considered frame, we compute a new spectrum composed of only significant spectral peaks using a frequency-dependent threshold [4].
-Next, we construct all harmonic patterns whose fundamental frequency is located between MIDI number 36 to MIDI number 95, a typical interval of multiple-F0 analysis [5] [6].
-Considering a joint multiple-F0 estimation, an exhaustive search for all possible combinations among harmonic patterns is performed taking into account a suitable trade-off between accuracy rate and computational cost.
-Supposing that an overlapped partial amplitude is equal to the sum of all overlapped partial amplitudes shared out among all partials involved in the spectral collision, each overlapped partial is re-estimated by linear interpolation of the nearest non-overlapped partials [7].
-From these new patterns, we estimate gaussian spectral models for each combination assuming that the amplitude spectrum of a polyphonic music signal is additive and it can be seen as a sum of weighted Gaussian spectral models.
-The most likely combination of actives pitches at the considered frame is selected using a criterion which maximizes the spectral similarity between the current frame and the gaussian spectral model for each combination.
+Using the STFT from the considered frame, we compute a new spectrum composed of only significant spectral peaks using a frequency-dependent threshold [3].
+Next, we construct all harmonic patterns whose fundamental frequency is located between MIDI number 36 to MIDI number 95, a typical interval of multiple-F0 analysis [4] [5].
+Considering a joint multiple-F0 estimation, an exhaustive search for those combinations which are composed of the most predominant harmonic patterns is performed taking into account a suitable trade-off between accuracy rate and computational cost.
+Supposing that an overlapped partial amplitude is equal to the sum of all overlapped partial amplitudes shared out among all partials involved in the spectral collision, each overlapped partial is re-estimated by linear interpolation of the nearest non-overlapped partials [6].
+Under assumption that the amplitude spectrum of a polyphonic music signal is additive, we maximizes a spectral distance which is calculated using the convolution between candidates (fundamental frequency) and re-estimated patterns belonging to the same combination at frame-level and maximizes temporal continuity at temporal interval-level.
+In this manner, the most likely combination of actives pitches at the considered frame is selected using a criterion which penalizes abrupt changes among input-modeled partials and rewards the spectral similarity for overall spectral patterns between the input spectrum and the modeled spectrum for each combination.